Approximations of countably-infinite linear programs over bounded measure spaces: The linear program and two motivating problems

-\end{enumerate} \end{assumption} Assumptions~$(i)$--$(ii)$ ensure that $\rho H(x)$ and $\rho G(y)$ are absolutely convergent or $+\infty$ for any non-negative $\rho\in\ell^1$.
+\item $\L$ is non-empty. \end{enumerate} \end{assumption} Assumptions~$(i,ii)$ ensure that $\rho H(x)$ and $\rho G(y)$ are absolutely convergent or $+\infty$ for any non-negative $\rho\in\ell^1$.
 Assumption~$(iii)$ allows us to control the feasible points outside of the sublevel sets of $w$ and is key in deriving our finite-dimensional approximating LPs.
-Assumption~$(iv)$ guarantees that the entries $\rho(x)$ are bounded---a fact that is important for the proofs of Secs.~\ref{sec:A}~and~\ref{sec:B}.
-Lastly, Assumption~$(v)$ arises naturally in many applications~ \cite{Sharkey2008,Ghate2010,Ghate2013} (for Markov chains, it requires that each state is reachable in a single jump from at most a finite number of states), and simplifies the derivation of some of our results.
-I can, however, be circumvented by enlarging the size of the approximating LPs (see Appendix~\ref{shedvarfin}).
+Assumption~$(iv)$ guarantees that the entries $\rho(x)$ are bounded---a requirement for the proofs of Sections~\ref{sec:A}--\ref{sec:B}.
+The particular statement of Assumption~$(iv)$ is motivated by the applications in Section~\ref{applications} for which it is natural, {(e.g.\ for the exit problem it asks that the chain may leave the domain from every state $x$ for which $w(x)=0$)}.
+Assumption~$(v)$ is trivially satisfied in many applications~\cite{Sharkey2008,Ghate2010,Ghate2013} (for Markov chains, it requires that each state is reachable in a single jump from at most a finite number of states), and simplifies the derivation of some of our results. {It} can, however, be circumvented by increasing the size of the approximating LPs (see Appendix~\ref{shedvarfin}). {Lastly, Assumption~$(vi)$ ensures that the CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} are non-trivial.}

-For a broad class of functions $f$, the CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} are guaranteed to be well-posed and \emph{solvable}, i.e., their optimal values are finite and their optimal points~exist.
+For a broad class of functions $f$, the CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} are guaranteed to be well-posed and \emph{solvable}, i.e.\ their optimal values are finite and their optimal points~exist.

 \begin{theorem}[The CILPs are solvable] Suppose that Assumption \ref{assumption} is satisfied and assume that $f$ belongs to the set $\cal{W}$ of real-valued functions on $\x$ that eventually grow strictly slower than the norm-like function $w$: